yegor256/blog/_posts/2014/april/2014-04-18-jcabi-http-server-mocking.md

 As you can see, I use `container.home()` in order to get the URL of the server.
 It is recommended that you allow the container to find the first unoccupied TCP port and bind itself to it.
-Nevertheless, if you need to specify your own port, you can do it with a one-argument in `MkContainer`:
+Nevertheless, if you need to specify your own port, you can do it with a one-argument method [`start(int)`](http://http.jcabi.com/apidocs-1.3/com/jcabi/http/mock/MkContainer.html#start%28int%29) in `MkContainer`:

-[`start(int)`](http://http.jcabi.com/apidocs-1.3/com/jcabi/http/mock/MkContainer.html#start%28int%29)

 I use `try/finally` to stop the container safely.
 In unit tests, this is not critical, as you can simplify your code and never stop the container.
 Besides,